kamek777/hangman_game_python/README.md

 # DESCRIPTION
-Hangman game creating in python :)
+A hanging game created using Python.